 In this direction, a study introduced guava juice in the diet of children at risk of anemia in Mexico to prevent anemia in this population.

 Drinking a glass of guava juice during mealtimes helps increase iron absorption.

 Guava for gastrointestinal disorders

 In addition to its astringency, guava and guava leaves are rich in aromatic components, having antispasmodic, sedative effects that helps soothe intestinal cramps.

-- Diabetes: Scientific studies have shown that guava leaves and extracts thereof, possesses quercetin, a flavonoid with hypoglycemic effect that helps to treat diabetes.
+Scientific studies have shown that guava leaves and their extracts have quercetin, a flavonoid with hypoglycemic effect that helps to treat diabetes.